tanishaagarwal03/cs132-tagarwal/README.md

 ## Directory Structure
 - `cp1/` - Contains all files for Creative Project 1 (CP1), including HTML, CSS, and wireframes.
+- `cp2/` - Contains all files for Creative Project 2 (CP2), which expands on CP1 with JavaScript functionality.
 - `hwX/` - Homework assignments (to be added as we progress in the course).

 ## Creative Project 1 (CP1) - "Exploring Edinburgh"
 For CP1, the project focuses on creating a multi-page website titled **"Exploring Edinburgh"**, which highlights key attractions, cafes, restaurants, nightlife spots, and general tips for navigating the city of Edinburgh.
-The website is built using HTML and CSS, emphasizing good web design principles like responsiveness, accessibility and adhering to semantics.
+The website is built using HTML and CSS, emphasizing good web design principles like responsiveness, accessibility, and semantic structure.

-### Wireframes:
+### Wireframes
 The directory `cp1/` also contains a PDF file named `wireframe.pdf` that outlines the visual structure and layout of each page before implementation.
-This was incredibly helpful when I was visualising the website and to finally implement it in HTML and CSS.
+This document was instrumental in visualizing the website structure and implementing it in HTML and CSS.

+## Creative Project 2 (CP2) - Enhanced "Exploring Edinburgh" with JavaScript Interactivity
+Building on CP1, Creative Project 2 (CP2) introduces JavaScript to enhance interactivity on the "Exploring Edinburgh" website.
+New features include:
+- **Card Flip Interactions**: Added to attractions, cafes, and nightlife pages, allowing users to click and view more details.
+- **Filtering Options**: Users can filter cafes and nightlife venues based on specific criteria such as type or cuisine.
+- **Image Carousel**: An automatic image slider displays featured images on the homepage for a dynamic experience.
+- **Dynamic Feedback**: Real-time feedback shows the number of visible items after applying filters, improving usability.

+### Reflection and Design Iteration
+A reflection document (`cp2-reflection.pdf`) is included to document the development process, including design decisions, key challenges, and user feedback.

 ## Future Work
 Future homework assignments and projects will be added to this repository as the course progresses.
 Each directory will follow a similar structure, ensuring that all files necessary for each project or homework are clearly organized.

 ## Submission and Testing
 All work is submitted through GitHub, and grading is done through CodePost.
 This repository will be used throughout the course for submission and testing.